freeman-lab/allclose/README.md

 # allclose

-utility for [tape]() to compare numbers, arrays, or nested arrays up to some tolerance, with sensible error output on test failure. uses [almost-equal](https://github.com/scijs/almost-equal) and inspired by [test-fuzzy-array](https://github.com/Jam3/test-fuzzy-array).
+compare numbers, arrays, or nested arrays for equality up to some tolerance. checks both shapes and values.

 # install